-Regressions control for baseline (December 2013) Anexo K mean, time fixed effects, and controls for region
+Regressions control for baseline (December 2013) Anexo K mean, time fixed effects, and controls for region baseline labor productivity, baseline number of employees, and for being a small firm at baseline.

 Robust standard errors in parentheses, clustered at the firm level.